gboeing/osmnx/docs/source/user-reference.rst

 User Reference
 ==============

 This is the User Reference for the OSMnx package.
 If you are looking for an introduction to OSMnx, read the :doc:`getting-started` guide.
 This guide describes the usage of OSMnx's public API.
-Every function can be accessed via ``ox.module_name.function_name()`` and many can also be accessed directly via ``ox.function_name()`` as a shortcut.

 osmnx.bearing module
 --------------------